Center for Shellfish Production & Research

-We raise various species of shellfish for fisheries stock enhancement and research purposes.
-We also produce food for the shellfish through our stock microalgal (phytoplankton) culture system and mass algal growout system.
+DEI specializes in raising juvenile shellfish for fisheries stock enhancement and for research purposes.
+To do so, we also produce food for the shellfish through our stock microalgal (phytoplankton) culture system and mass algal growout system.

-In 1987, to address the decline of eastern Maine’s soft-shell clam populations, the organization (that was known as the Beals Island Regional Shellfish Hatchery), began producing cultured juvenile clams to reseed clam flats.
-We are one of only a few in New England that produce soft-shell seed clams.
-Since 1987, we have produced hundreds of millions of seed clams for coastal communities in northern New England and eastern Canada.
+Our organization (originally known as the Beals Island Regional Shellfish Hatchery) began producing cultured juvenile clams to reseed flats in 1987 to address the noticeable decline of eastern Maine’s soft-shell clam populations.
+We are one of only a few hatcheries in New England that produce soft-shell seed clams.
+Since we began, we have produced hundreds of millions of seed clams for Maine coastal communities and others in northern New England and eastern Canada.

-DEI has developed techniques for hatchery production of soft-shell clams, as well as growing, overwintering, and seeding clam flats, and transferred those technologies to municipal shellfish committees, clammers, and the scientific community.
+Besides developing techniques for hatchery production of soft-shell clams, DEI has developed a number of seeding and monitoring methods that can be used by municipal shellfish committees, clammers, and the scientific community.

-- Increases Maine’s shellfish aquaculture capacity — an economic growth sector.
+- Increases Maine’s shellfish aquaculture capacity — a priority economic growth sector.